picodaq/picodaq/README.md

     plt.plot(time_s, data)

+## Documentation

+Full documentation for the picodaq library is at [picodaq.github.io](https://picodaq.github.io).

 ## Development

-Development of picodaq is on [github](https://github.com/wagenadl/picodaq).
+Development of the picodaq library is on [github](https://github.com/picodaq/picodaq).